chcly/MockVM/Codes.md

     ldp sp, 8
 ```

+*If V is used, then the maximum value is truncated at 255.*

 ### ldr R0, [SP, V|R1]

-Loads into R0 the value found on the stack at the offset found in V or R1.
++ Loads into R0 the value found on the stack at the offset found in V or R1.
-If V is used, then the maximum value is truncated at 255.

 ```asm
     stp sp, 8